GrosserB/omnichannel-strategy-analysis/README.md

 #### Two-way Fixed-effects Difference-in-Difference

 In the first section we use the canonical (or 'event study'-style) difference-in-differences method.
 The major limitation of that method is that it can only handle one event at a time and it has no "statistically clean" way to aggregate the estimates and confidence bands of multiple events.
 The so-called Two-Way Fixed Effects regression model ("TWFE") had become the standard solution to this problem.
 However, an emerging scientific literature has pointed out flaws of the original TWFE estimator (under some conditions, e.g., heterogenous or dynamic treatment effects, the estimator delivered biased results).
-In the following analysis, we implement the "corrected" version of the TWFE estimator by [Callaway & Sant'Anna (2021)](https://www.sciencedirect.com/science/article/abs/pii/S0304407620303948).
-The package is only available in R so for the analysis we switch to R. The package runs the following fixed effects regression:
+In the following analysis, we implement a version of the TWFE estimator that corrects for some of the flaws in the original TWFE estimator introduced by [Callaway & Sant'Anna (2021)](https://www.sciencedirect.com/science/article/abs/pii/S0304407620303948).
+The [package](https://bcallaway11.github.io/did/articles/did-basics.html) is only available in R so for the analysis we switch to R. <br>

- It is only available in R. The package runs the following fixed effects regression: LATEX where the variables are defined as in (LINK)
+<p align="center">
+<img src="./output/ATT_Aggregated.jpg" width="500" height="350"/>
+</p>

+ *This chart shows online sales in the time around the opening of a showroom for the areas neighboring the showroom relative to a control group areas where no showroom opened (red: year-quarters before the opening, green: year-quarters after the opening).
+Both the point estimates as well as the confidence bands*

+The average sales increase (aggregated over all showroom openings) is 7.4% and is statistically significant at the 0.05 level.

 shows the effect of showroom opening on online sales.
 It plots the difference-in-differences parameters of regressions of online sales on the interaction term of Treatment Group and Year-Quarter indicator variables along its 95%-confidence bands.
 These values aggregated over all showrooms in our sample.
 It thus shows the relative development of online sales

-<p align="center">
-<img src="./output/ATT_Aggregated.jpg" width="500" height="350"/>
-</p>

- *This chart shows the evolution of online sales in the time around the opening of a showroom for the areas neighboring the showroom relative to matched control group areas where no showroom opened (red: year-quarters before the opening, green: year-quarters after the opening).
-The average sales increase (aggregated over all showroom openings) is 7.4% and is statistically significant at the 0.05 level.*

 group-time effect difference-in-difference estimators of online sales around the opening of showrooms, aggregated over all showroom openings in our sample.